About

 Summary

 Frameworks like Shiny and Dash can help those with a scientific or mathematical background communicate their research in a way that’s interactive and engaging.
 But while these tools can make constructing a graphical user interface quicker and easier, there’s no guarantee that the end product is going to be optimised for human use.
-This workshop is aimed at scientists (and the curious) that are interested in learning some basics of human-computer interaction and gaining an understanding for how science itself can assist with the development of better user interfaces that, in turn, lead to improved user experiences.

 Learning Outcomes